whatsim/moves_retrospective/README.md

 > node index.js activities.geojson "Jan 1 2016" "Jan 1 2017" walking
 ```

-The first arguement is the input moves geojson file, the next two are the START DATE and END DATE you're interested in.
+The first argument is the input moves geojson file, the next two are the START DATE and END DATE you're interested in.
 Omitting this sums the whole file.
 The dates are converted to Date objects by the moment package, so in order to get a single day you'd want to do something like:

 ```
 > node index.js activities.geojson "Jan 1 2016" "Jan 2 2016" walking